duoduomai/scCluster/demo_data/README.md

 ARI = 0.9652

-save the cell embeddings as Patel.npy (optionaly).
+Save the cell embeddings as Patel.npy (optionaly).